Nifilat/alx-higher_level_programming/0x00-python-hello_world/README.md

 - You are not allowed to cast the variable number into a string
 - Your code must be 3 lines long
 - You have to use f-strings tips

+[4-print_float.py](./4-print_float.py) - Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

+- You can find the source code [here](https://github.com/holbertonschool/0x00.py/blob/master/4-print_float.py)
+- The output of the program should be:
+  - Float:, followed by the float with only 2 digits
+  - followed by a new line
+- You are not allowed to cast number to string
+- You have to use f-strings